rafgarciaa/Natours/README.md

 ## [Natours](https://rafgarciaa.github.io/Natours/)
-A small landing page for a travel agency startup.
+A mockup landing page for a travel agency startup.
 This coding exercise capitalizes on the capabilities of HTML and CSS.

 ## Goals
 1) Be up to speed with the most modern and advanced CSS properties and techniques;